tomasmcguinness/dotnet-passbook/README.md

 # dotnet-passbook

-A .Net Library for generating Passbook packages for iOS Wallet (formerly Passbook)
+A .Net Standard Library for generating Passbook packages for iOS Wallet (formerly Passbook)

 ## Installing